-Oyster Shell is a rigid core engineered bamboo floor (SPC core) with beige coastal tones and subtle handscraping/distressing.
+Oyster Shell is a rigid core engineered light bamboo flooring (SPC core) with beige coastal tones and subtle distressing.
 Unlike traditional engineered wood floors that contain an HDF or wood-ply core, this flooring contains a rigid core composed mainly of limestone that allows for superior stability and moisture-resistance.
-In addition, you'll get sound insulation, cushioning, and vapor barrier without needing to purchase separate underlayment, as tacoustical underlayment* comes pre-attached to the underside of the flooring.
+In addition, you'll get sound insulation, cushioning, and vapor barrier without needing to purchase separate underlayment, as acoustical underlayment comes pre-attached to the underside of this beige bamboo flooring.

 We do not provide installation services but have no fear as there are many high-quality contractors in your state and the majority will be eager to provide a free estimate over the phone or in the comfort of your own home.
 We recommend that you check out our helpful article titled 7 Tips For Choosing A Floor Installer.

 Below are a few questions you will want to consider before placing your order:

 1. What type of subfloor (usually plywood or concrete) will the floor be installed over?

 2. Do you already have a specific plan to float, nail, or glue down the floor, and if so, why?

 3. What other types of flooring will the floor be butting up to?
 Will you require transition pieces and how many?

 4. How much flooring will you need to complete the job?
 Have you added waste?